Showing posts with label South-East-Asia. Show all posts

 Sri Muthumariamman Temple is dedicated to the Goddess of rain and fertility Mariamman.
 The temple was built by salt traders, Nattukotai Chettiar of Chettinad (located in Tamil Nadu, India)

-Golden Buddha at the Aluvihare Serugala Rock Cave Temples.
-It is pretty close to the Mariamman temple.
-The uniqueness of this statue is the hand posture.
+The Golden Buddha at the Aluvihare Serugala Rock Cave Temples.
+It's pretty close to the Mariamman temple.
+The uniqueness of this statue is its hand posture.
 It is in the double 'Abhaya Mudra' posture which is the only one of its kind that I have seen of Buddha statues.
 Abhaya Mudra indicates reassurance or protection.

 Day 5

-On the fifth day, we went to Dambulla and Sigiriya which are also significant parts of the cultural triangle.
+On the fifth day, we visited Dambulla and Sigiriya which are significant sites of interest in the cultural triangle.

 Places of interest in Dambulla and near Dambulla